-1. Oh Mighty Checklist
+Oh Mighty Checklist

-2. The Great Reward
+The Great Reward

-Getting your crew into the car on time without the yelling (them) or tears (you) might be all the reward you need, but the kids are gonna want a little 'something something' for their efforts.
+A simple reward system is the marble jar method.
 Give each kid an empty jar and a supply of marbles.
 For each Mighty Checklist task they complete independently, they put two marbles in the jar.
-If they need a reminder to complete a task (because let's face it, they're kids, they're gonna need reminders), they earn one marble.
+If they need a reminder to complete a task (because let's face it, they're kids,) they earn one marble.
 If you dole out more than one reminder: no marble, but they have to complete the task anyway.
 When they've filled the jar, they earn a reward.
-What's it gonna be?
+What will it be?
 Five bucks?
 A trip to the ice cream shop?
 A new app for the iPad?
-To keep kids motivated, use jars they can fill in a week if they do all their tasks independently, and label the jars with the rewards your kids will earn when they are full.
+That is also up to you.
+Discussing what the prize will be before the start of the week will give kids something personal to work towards.

-3. Sane Mornings Begin on Sunday
+Sane Mornings Begin on Sunday

 Okay, so maybe you're not a "planner."
-Maybe you're a spontaneous, free spirit who sees routine as a weapon of the dominant paradigm, anathema to creativity, oppressor of the masses.
+Maybe you're a spontaneous free spirit who sees routine as a weapon of the dominant paradigm, anathema to creativity, oppressor of the masses.
 Maybe that's why your mornings suck?
 Time to compromise your principles in service of your goal.
 Dedicate part of Sunday to setting your family up for weekday success.

-Sunday Hack #1: Clothes
+Sunday Hack #1: Conquer Clothes Woes

 Sunday Hack 2: Food Prep